huri000/QuickLayout/README.md

     center?.x.constant = 20
     center?.y.constant = 20

-Size simpleView to it's superview, and retrieve the constraints in `QLSizeConstraints` object:
+#### Size simpleView to it's superview, and retrieve the constraints in `QLSizeConstraints` object:

     let size = simpleView.sizeToSuperview()

     // Access width and height constraints easily size?.width.constant = -20

-Make simpleView totally fill superview, and retrieve all constraints via `QLFillConstraints`:
+#### Make simpleView totally fill superview, and retrieve all constraints via `QLFillConstraints`:

     let constraints = simpleView.fillSuperview()

-You can layout view in relation to another view, and optionally set constant distance between them:
+#### You can layout view in relation to another view, and optionally set constant distance between them:

     simpleView.layout(.left, to: .right, of: anotherView, constant: 20)

-Use variatic parameter to easiliy install constraints for `simpleView`, simultaniouly.
+#### Use variatic parameter to easiliy install constraints for `simpleView`, simultaniouly.

     simpleView.layoutToSuperview(edges: .top, .bottom, .left, .right)

+## Usage of `UIViewArray+QuickLayout`

+    // Create array of views and customize it var viewsArray: [UIView] = []
+    for _ in 0...4 {
+        let simpleView = UIView()
+        view.addSubview(simpleView)
+        viewsArray.append(simpleView)
+    }

+#### Set constant height for each element in `viewsArray`

+    viewsArray.setConstant(.height, value: 50)

+#### Stretch each element of `viewsArray` horizontally to superview, with 30 margin from each side

+    viewsArray.layoutToSuperview(axis: .horizontally, constant: 30)

+#### Spread elements vertically in superview with 8 margin between them, laso layout first and last to superview with `stretchEdgesToSuperview`

+    viewsArray.spread(.vertically, stretchEdgesToSuperview: true, constant: 8)

 ## Installation

 #### CocoaPods
 ```
-pod 'QuickLayout', :git => 'https://github.com/huri000/QuickLayout', :tag => '0.2.1'
+pod 'QuickLayout', :git => 'https://github.com/huri000/QuickLayout', :tag => '0.2.2'
 ```

 #### Manually